vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 or all four.
 Clients that implement DANE-EE(3) and DANE-TA(2) MUST implement the relevant updates in [@!RFC7671].

-For a non-zero saved value of the ExtSupportLifetime element of the extension, TLS clients that do not have a valid TLSA RRset or proof of non-existence MUST ("pin") use the extension for the associated name and port to obtain this information from the TLS server.
+For a non-zero saved value ("pin") of the ExtSupportLifetime element of the extension, TLS clients that do not have a cached TLSA RRset with an unexpired TTL MUST use the extension for the associated name and port to obtain this information from the TLS server.
 This TLS client then MUST require that the TLS server responds with this extension that MUST contain a valid TLSA RRset or proof of non-existence of the TLSA RRset that covers the requested name and port.
+Note that a non-existence proof or proof of insecure delegation will clear the pin.
 The TLS client MUST require this for as long as the time period specified by the pin value, independent of the DNS TTLs.
 If during this process, the TLS client fails to receive this information, it MUST either abort the connection or delay